 The return of the Forerunners is going to be a game-changer, having been set up in 2011 when Primordium ended with Chakas stealing the UNSC Rubicon and jetting off from the Lesser Ark in pursuit of “the Elusive Lifeshaper”, who he believes is the Librarian but we actually know is Chant-to-Green.

-I look at this and think to myself that this pursuit of the Forerunners and having them come back into the setting – especially in-light of the Ur-Didact saying in Halo 4, in no uncertain terms, “the Forerunners have returned”, and then having his Epilogue speech at the very end of the game be to a group of Forerunners in the modern era.
+I look at this and think to myself about this pursuit of the Forerunners and having them come back into the setting – especially in-light of the Ur-Didact saying in Halo 4, in no uncertain terms, “the Forerunners have returned”, and then having his Epilogue speech at the very end of the game be to a group of Forerunners in the modern era.

 Yes, in the modern era.
 I do not care what Catalog has said, there is no way you can reconcile that speech with 100,000+ years ago without some serious mental gymnastics and I will continue to be bitter that this has effectively been retconned.
 For the record, here’s Catalog’s two posts on the matter: